CZv57ep/test-first/README.rst

 Modules of primary interest
 ---------------------------

-Methods for plotting boundaries of (sets of mergers falling within) specified concentration and diversion-ratio boundaries are in :mod:`mergeron.core.guidelines_boundaries`.
-This module also includes functions for calibrating GUPPI thresholds to concentration (ΔHHI) thresholds, and vice-versa.
+Classes for specifying concentration standards (:class:`mergeron.core.guidelines_boundaries.ConcentrationBoundary`) and diversion-ratio standards (:class:`mergeron.core.guidelines_boundaries.DiversionRatioBoundary`), with automatic generation of boundary (as an array of share-pairs) and area, are provided in :mod:`mergeron.core.guidelines_boundaries`.
+This module also includes a function for generating plots of concentation and diversion-ratio boudaries; and functions for mapping GUPPI standards to concentration (ΔHHI) standards, and vice-versa.

-Methods for generating industry data under various distributions of shares, prices, and margins are included in, :mod:`mergeron.gen.data_generation`.
+Methods for generating industry data under various distributions of shares, margins, and prices are included in, :mod:`mergeron.gen.data_generation`.
+Shares are drawn with uniform distribution with :math:`s_1 + s_2 \leqslant 1` and an unspecified number of firms; or from the Dirichlet distribution.
+When drawing shares from the Dirichlet distribution, the user can specify a fixed number for firms or provide a vector of weights specifying the distribution over sequential firm counts, e.g., :code:`[133, 184, 134, 52, 32, 10, 12, 4, 3]` to specify shares drawn from Dirichlet distributions with 2 to 10 pre-merger firms distributed as in data for FTC merger investigations during 1996--2003 (See Table 4.1 of `FTC, Horizontal Merger Investigations Data, Fiscal Years 1996--2003 (Revised: August 31, 2004) <"https://www.ftc.gov/sites/default/files/documents/reports/horizontal-merger-investigation-data-fiscal-years-1996-2003/040831horizmergersdata96-03.pdf>`_).
 The user can specify recapture rates as, "proportional", "inside-out" (i.e., consistent with merging-firms' in-market shares and a default recapture rate), or "outside-in", (i.e., purchase probabilities are drawn at random for :math:`n+1` goods, from which are derived market shares and recapture rates for the :math:`n` goods in the putative market).
-Price-cost-margins may be specified as symmetric, i.i.d, or consistent with equilibrium conditions for (profit-mazimization in) Bertrand-Nash oligopoly with MNL demand.
-Prices may be specified as symmetric or asymmetric, and in the latter case, the direction of correlation between merging firm prices, if any, can also be specified.
-Two alternative approaches for modeling statutory filing requirements (HSR filing thresholds) are implemented.
+Documentation on spcifying the sampling strategy for market shares is at :class:`mergeron.gen.ShareSpec`.
+Price-cost-margins may be specified as symmetric, i.i.d., or from  equilibrium conditions for (profit-mazimization in) Bertrand-Nash oligopoly with MNL demand (see, :class:`mergeron.gen.PCMSpec`).
+Prices may be specified as symmetric or asymmetric, and in the latter case, the direction of correlation between merging firm prices, if any, can also be specified (see, :class:`mergeron.gen.PriceSpec`).
+Two alternative approaches for modeling statutory filing requirements (HSR filing thresholds) are implemented  (see, :class:`mergeron.gen.SSZConstants`).
+The full specification of a market sample is given in a :class:`mergeron.gen.market_sample.MarketSample` object.
+Data are drawn by invoking :meth:`mergeron.gen.market_sample.MarketSample.generate_sample` which adds a :attr:`data` property of class, :class:`mergeron.gen.MarketDataSample`.
+Enforcement or clearance counts are computed by invoking :meth:`mergeron.gen.market_sample.MarketSample.estimate_invres_counts`, which adds an :attr:`invres_counts` property of class :class:`mergeron.gen.UPPTestsCounts`.
+(For fast, parallel generation of enforcement or clearance counts over large market data samples, the user can invoke the method :meth:`estimate_invres_counts` on a :class:`mergeron.gen.market_sample.MarketSample` object without first invoking :meth:`generate_sample`.)

-Methods for testing generated industry data against criteria for gross upward pricing pressure ("GUPPI") with and without a diversion ratio limit, critical marginal cost reduction ("CMCR"), and indicative price rise ("IPR")/partial merger simulation are included in the module, :mod:`mergeron.gen.upp_tests`.
-Test data are constructed in parallel and the user can specify the number of `threads` and sub-sample size for each thread to manage CPU and memory utilization.

 FTC investigations data and test data are printed to screen or rendered to LaTex files (for processing into publication-quality tables) using methods provided in :mod:`mergeron.gen.investigations_stats`.